TrueMarcoM/nextjsWebsite/README.md

 This is a Nextjs website for a class presentation demo.
 Most of the code is copied from Youtube.
+Demonstrative purposes.